Irreducible lattices fibring over the circle: Introduction

 \subsection{Acknowledgements}

 This paper contains material from the author's PhD thesis \cite{HughesThesis}.
 The author would like to thank his PhD supervisor Ian Leary for his guidance and support.
-The author work like to thank Dawid Kielak for carefully reading an earlier draft of this paper.
+The author would like to thank Dawid Kielak for carefully reading an earlier draft of this paper.
 The author would also like to thank Pierre-Emmanuel Caprace and Jingyin Huang for helpful correspondence.
 This work was supported by the Engineering and Physical Sciences Research Council grant number 2127970.
 This work has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 850930).
-The author would also like to thank the anonymous referee for catching a serious mistake in an earlier draft of this paper.
+The author would also like to thank an anonymous referee for catching a fatal mistake in an earlier draft of this paper.
+The author would like to thank both referees for numerous helpful comments which dramatically improved the exposition of this paper.